Jerome Tang: Kansas State

 On March 21, 2022, Tang was named head coach of the Kansas State Wildcats, replacing the retiring Bruce Weber.
 Tang agreed to a six-year deal worth $14.1 million with the Wildcats.

 Personal life

 Tang is married with a son and a daughter.
 He is a Christian.
-His father is half Black and half Chinese and his mother is Indian.
+His father is of half-African and half-Chinese heritage, and his mother is Indian (of South Asian descent).